freerange/pair-programming-presentation/presentation.md

 ## What Pair Programming is Not

 ^
-- We've picked out a couple more quotes from the book and come up with a couple of our own to explain what pair programming is not.
+- We've picked out a couple more quotes from the book and come up with one of our own to explain what pair programming is not.

 ---